 of Occupational Therapy Board and the Certification Board

 status by the National Commission for Certifying Agencies (NCCA)

-was founded in 1981, received its third five-year continuation
+was founded in 1981, received its fourth five-year continuation

 since its initial NCCA Accreditation in 1997.
 NCTRC serves as